News: Secondary tuition fees fixed for 2 years

 School Policies

 We are currently updating all our policies.
-The updated ones will be put online as soon as they are ready.
-For a copy of the existing policies please contact the School office.
+All the updated ones are already available online (see below) and will be added to as they are ready.
+For a copy of any policies that are not already online please contact the School office.

 To view the school policies that are currently available online please click here (you will need a Google account to view these).